 - Code: Select all

-- Please do not take a screenshot of your traceback or code, just copy and paste the text of it in the post.
+- Images of text.
+Please do not take a screenshot of your traceback or code, just copy and paste the text of it in the post.
 If this text is within a popup that you cannot copy the text out of, please use this tool to acquire the text from within it (for windows users).

-- Do not wrap code within code tags with additional underline or bold BBCode.
+- BBCode in Code Tags.
+Do not wrap code within code tags with additional underline or bold BBCode.
 It does not make it underlined or bolds it.
 What it does is just adds the BBcode inside the code tags, ruining your indentation.
 If you want to signify a line of code in code tags, make an addition code tag with only that line in it to show what line you are referring to.